-This extract is taken from the Credit Check sample application (program CSQ4CCB5) supplied with WebSphere® MQ for z/OS®.
-For the names and locations of the sample applications on other platforms, see Sample programs (platforms except z/OS).
+This extract is taken from the Credit Check sample application (program CSQ4CCB5) supplied with WebSphere MQ for z/OS.
+For the names and locations of the sample applications on other platforms, see "Sample programs (all platforms except z/OS)" on page 395.